Pitmaster BBQ Catering in Fork, North Carolina

 When Comparing Different Venues

 Around Green Needles Park, the BBQ plan has to account for more than headcount.
-A tight load-in, busy sidewalks, nearby parking, or venue timing can all affect whether the cleanest setup is truck service, buffet service, or staffed service.
+A tight load-in, busy sidewalks, Nearby Parking, OR venue timing can all affect whether the cleanest setup is truck service, Buffet Service, OR staffed service.

 A nearby anchor like Advance or Mocksville Elementary is useful because it changes the setup conversation, not because every event works the same way.